Why is the price of oil soaring around the world?

-The covid-19 pandemic and the measures to restrict circulation adopted in several countries to fight the new coronavirus brought down prices.
-Just a year ago, WTI cost just $40.
+THE covid-19 pandemic and the restriction measures on circulation adopted in several countries to face the new coronavirus brought down prices.
+Just a year ago, the WTI it only cost $40.

 With the end of the pandemic approaching, however, prices soared.
 What is behind this significant increase?

-The answer to this question, according to specialists, includes not only traditional factors – such as the performance of OPEC (Organization of Petroleum Exporting Countries) – or conjunctural factors, such as the pandemic, but also a new strategy for oil-producing companies in Brazil.
-U.S.
+The answer to that question, experts say, includes not only traditional factors – such as the performance of countries in the OPEC (Organization of Petroleum Exporting Countries) – or cyclical, such as the pandemic, but also a new strategy for oil-producing companies in the United States.

 Reactivated demand, controlled supply